modanwalakash/my-first-blog/README.md

-This is a small project to create a mini blog page describing myself
+This is a small project to create a mini blog page describing our group.